arawa/workspace/README.md

   - choose members
   - create groups
   - configure advanced permissions on workspace folders
-- all through a simple unified interface
+- all through a simple unified interface, designed to simplify your users' experience and make them autonomous

 This app is a Nextcloud extension of the Groupfolders app.